 If you notice swelling at the base of your neck or if a scan for an unrelated reason reveals thyroid nodules, contact Ana Maria Kausel, MD.
-At her practice, Ana Maria Kausel MD Endocrinology, in Chelsea, New York City, Dr. Kausel assesses your nodules and your risk of thyroid cancer before offering customized treatments to restore your health.
+At her practice, Ana Maria Kausel MD Endocrinology, in NoMad, New York City, Dr. Kausel assesses your nodules and your risk of thyroid cancer before offering customized treatments to restore your health.
 Call Dr. Kausel or make an appointment online today.

 Thyroid nodules are growths that form on your thyroid.
 They’re typically either abnormal tissue or fluid-filled sacs that create a lump on your neck.
 Thyroid nodules are very common — around half of people over the age of 60 have thyroid nodules.
 In most cases, thyroid nodules are benign, although in rare cases they can progress into thyroid cancer.